-To evaluate this framework, we applied GroupEnvoy to the context of intergroup relations between Japanese domestic students as the ingroup and Chinese international students as the outgroup.
-In addition to language barriers, communication between these two groups has been characterized as tense, shaped by cultural gaps that provoke emotional distress and resistance \cite{tajima_educational_2025, sakakibara_intercultural_2017}.
+To evaluate this framework, we applied GroupEnvoy to the context of intergroup relations between Japanese domestic students (ingroup) and Chinese international students (outgroup).
+In addition to language barriers, interactions between these two groups are often marked by subtle friction, as differing cultural norms can lead to misunderstandings or reluctance to communicate \cite{tajima_educational_2025, sakakibara_intercultural_2017}.
 We conducted a between-subjects experiment with two conditions.
-In the experimental condition, ingroup participants discussed collaboratively via an online meeting tool while interacting with GroupEnvoy through a text-based chat interface, pursuing a shared goal with the outgroup.
+In the experimental condition, ingroup participants collaborated via an online meeting tool and interacted with GroupEnvoy through a text-based chat interface to pursue a shared goal with the outgroup.
 In the control condition, participants received the same outgroup data as a static document.
 Because both conditions received the same outgroup data, this design isolates the effect of interactive contact from that of mere exposure to outgroup information.